-With the guidance of an advisory group which includes representatives from Department of Conservation, New Zealand universities and freelance professionals, the Endangered Species Foundation distributes funds to support experts in the management of vulnerable species, and develops partnerships to lead results-oriented projects.
+With the guidance of an advisory group which includes representatives from Department of Conservation, New Zealand universities and freelance professionals, the Endangered Species Foundation funds and develops results-oriented projects to support the protection of vulnerable species.

 One of the greatest challenges facing conservation efforts worldwide is access to reliable, sustainable sources of funding – particularly for projects with less public appeal.
 All too often, promising efforts have been hampered when just as things start to improve, the funding dries up.

 The Foundation is changing this, by aiming to provide sustainable financial support through an endowment fund, which can provide income well into the future.
-We have also ensured our Board has the ability to develop flexible and innovative schemes with donors to ensure on-going and mutually beneficial relationships.
+We are also developing biodiversity projects to engage and education communities around Aotearoa about the difference they can make in their local rohe / area.

-Sponsors and benefactors can either contribute to the endowment fund, or can direct their support to specific projects.
-As a registered charitable trust all donors can receive tax benefits on their donations.
+Sponsors and benefactors can contribute to the endowment fund, or can direct their support to specific projects.

 Funding based on science

-With the guidance of our advisory group, funds will be distributed by the Trustees to support evidence-based research and the implementation of expert conservation efforts targeted at at-risk species and habitats.
-The funding may also be used to develop conservation tools which will assist those working in the field.
-Our aim is to provide long-term support and funding to New Zealand’s conservation community.
+With the guidance of our advisory group, we support evidence-based research and the implementation of conservation efforts targeted at at-risk species and habitats.
+The funding may also be used to develop conservation tools which will assist communities and those working in the field.

 Read about our strategy, the Board Charter, and our Statement of Investment Policy and Objectives.